confidential-computing/governance/README.md

 The purpose of the Confidential Computing Consortium is to raise, budget and spend funds in support of various open source and/or open standards projects relating to:
-* defining confidential computing and accelerate acceptance and adoption in the market.
+* defining confidential computing and accelerating acceptance and adoption in the market.
-*  developing open enterprise-grade building blocks (e.g. open specifications and open source licensed projects), including a confidential managed compute portfolio and development experience, to enable easy development and management of enterprisegrade confidential compute applications, and
+* developing open enterprise-grade building blocks (e.g., open specifications and open source licensed projects), including a confidential computing portfolio and development experience, to enable easy development and management of enterprise-grade confidential computing applications, and
-* defining foundational services and frameworks that are confidential-aware and minimize the need for trust.
+* defining foundational services and frameworks that are confidential-computing aware and minimize the need for trust.

 ## Repository Maintenance